[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Loch Ness in Scotland and Urquhart Castle

 The story of the Loch Ness monster really captured my imagination as a child.
-I was completely convinced that he was real and as an adult, I’m half convinced.
+I was utterly convinced that he was real and as an adult, I’m half convinced.
 We couldn’t visit Scotland without at least a drive by this mythical lake.
-We decided to look for the Loch Ness monster at Urquhart castle.
+We decided to look for the Loch Ness monster at Urquhart Castle.

-Plan on 1-2 hours to visit Urquaht castle, or 10-30 minutes to look for the monster.
+Plan 1-2 hours to visit Urquhart castle, or 10-30 minutes to look for the monster.

 Stirling Castle, Scotland

 When I told people I was visiting Scotland, this was the recommendation I got over and over again.
-Seeing how so many castles we wanted to visit were closed, this became a priority to us.
-The history of Stirling castle is long and fascinating.
-Stirling castle is arguably the most famous castle in Scotland and it was one of the most often used royal residences of the 15th and 16th centuries.
-Mary Queen of Scots was crowned here and legends have connected it with King Arthur.
+Seeing how so many castles we wanted to visit were closed, this became a priority for us.
+The history of Stirling Castle is long and fascinating.
+Stirling Castle is arguably the most famous castle in Scotland, and it was one of the most often-used royal residences of the 15th and 16th centuries.
+Mary Queen of Scots was crowned here, and legends have connected it with King Arthur.

 However, the story of the castle is that of James IV, James V and James VI of Scotland.
 They were responsible for most of the structures that remain today.
 Your tour will focus on them and give you a lot of historical information about their heydey in Stirling.

-Stirling castle makes use of natural defenses by being built on a large crag.
-To get to Stirling you will drive up some pretty steep hills for quite a long time.
-There were a few times I thought our little rental car wouldn’t make it.
+Stirling Castle makes use of natural defenses by being built on a large crag.
+To get to Stirling, you will drive up some pretty steep hills for quite a long time.
+A few times I thought our little rental car wouldn’t make it.

 The tour guide we had here was excellent!
-I mean truly excellent!
-She spoke clearly, answered lots of questions, and truly made the tour a pleasureable learning experience.
+I mean, truly excellent!
+She spoke very clearly, answered lots of questions, and truly made the tour a pleasurable learning experience.

 Edinburgh

-It seems the Edinburgh is a word no American can manage to say.
+It seems that Edinburgh is a word no American can manage to say.
 You have probably heard it pronounced rhyming with Pittsburgh.
-You may have heard the popular Edinboro or Edinburrow.
+You may have heard of the popular Edinboro or Edinburrow.
 But the Scots pronounce it Edinbruh.
-However, try saying that without a Scottish accent and it feels overly precious.
-However, you pronounce it you can be assured that someone will correct you!
+However, try saying that without a Scottish accent; it feels overly precious.
+However, you pronounce it, you can be assured that someone will correct you!
 Why can’t we all agree to disagree?

-With only 2 days in Edinburgh we had a lot of ground to cover and no earthly way to cover it all.
-We decided to chose things that the kids would really enjoy and found that we really enjoyed them too.
+With only two days in Edinburgh, we had a lot of ground to cover and no earthly way to cover it all.
+We decided to choose things that the kids would really enjoy and found that we really enjoyed them too.

 To Do in Edinburgh